jdaumeyer/language/README.md

 ### COMPILATION
 The language will be compiled using a C based compiler into machine code that can then be run.
 This is to ensure that the language runs as fast as possible.
-However, to get the language started, we will be using a Transpiler (Markipiler in American English) likely coded in javascript.
+However, to get the language started, we will be using a Transpiler likely coded in javascript.

 (